ctdeepwatermonitoring/LakeBathymetry/README.md

-# LakeBathymetry
+# Lake Bathymetry

-Compiled and Geo-Referenced Lake Bathymetry Sources
+Compiled and geo-reference bathymetry maps

+## In Progress 10/26/24

+Partial compilation of 1959 Fisheries Bathymetry maps